sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/platform.md

 # Sourcegraph Managed Services Platform (MSP)

 The Sourcegraph Managed Services Platform (**MSP**) is the standardized tooling and infrastructure for deploying and operating managed Sourcegraph services.
-It takes a service specification and generates Terraform manifests and adjacent resources required to operate a service.
+MSP takes a service specification and generates Terraform manifests and adjacent resources required to operate a service, aiming to provide a simple, Heroku-like experience to spin up infrastructure for standalone managed services.

 By adopting MSP for your managed service, it will benefit from [an expanding set of features and integrations](#features), alignment with infrastructure and security best practices at Sourcegraph, and support from the [Core Services team](../index.md).